Bangor University - North Wales Clinical Psychology Programme

 Trainees regard this experience as positive and comment that they appreciate People Panel members’ advice, guidance, and feedback.

-Currently the panel comprises individuals who have been involved with clinical psychology services in a range of settings, such as adult mental health, clinical health psychology, older adult and child and adult intellectual disability services.
+Currently the panel comprises individuals who have been involved with clinical psychology services in a range of settings, such as adult mental health, clinical health psychology, older adult, child and adult intellectual disability services substance misuse, perinatal and brain injury services.

 The People Panel members are involved in a range of different aspects of the training programme.

-- They represent the panel on all programme committees.
+- They represent the People Panel on all programme committees.

 - They play a key role in our selection procedures for trainees and staff.